wfus/proof-of-sequential-work/README.md

 # proof-of-sequential-work
 Small repo for implementing the 2018 EUROCRYPT paper ["Simple Proofs of Sequential Work" by Cohen and Pietrzak](https://eprint.iacr.org/2018/183.pdf).
 Also used as part of our CS244 project in Professor Kung's class at Harvard University.

+This is currently a __experimental__ repository.
+__DO NOT USE THE CURRENT VERSION OF THIS REPO IN ANY REAL WORLD PROGRAM__.

+I repeat

+__DO NOT USE THE CURRENT VERSION OF THIS REPO IN ANY REAL WORLD PROGRAM__.

+This is used as a proof of concept before we implement the scheme with cryptographically secure primitives.

 ## Usage

 Most of the scheme is implemented in ```scheme.py``` and the main functions for